UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 Parameters are a key mechanism for tuning aerial robotics systems during experimentation.

-### Launching ROS 2 Systems
+### Launching ROS2 Systems
 Realistic robotics systems consist of multiple nodes that must be started in a coordinated way.
-ROS 2 uses launch files to manage this process.
+ROS2 uses launch files to manage this process.

 A launch file typically:
 - starts multiple nodes